• Reviews

 This is the honest weak spot.

 Perplexity can draft content but it’s not what the tool is optimized for.
-The writing output is functional but lacks the natural tone, sentence variety, and personality that Claude or ChatGPT produce.
+The writing output is functional but lacks the natural tone, sentence variety, and personality that Claude Pro or ChatGPT produce.
 If you’re writing blog posts, marketing copy, newsletters, or anything that needs to sound like a human wrote it, Perplexity is not your tool.

 Use Perplexity to research.
 Use Claude or ChatGPT to write.
 That combination is actually more powerful than either tool alone.